grpc/proposal/L67-cpp-callback-api.md

    - `OnDone`: called when all outstanding RPC operations are completed.
 Provides status on the client side.
    - **IMPORTANT USAGE NOTE** : code in any reaction must not block for an arbitrary amount of time since reactions are executed on a finite-sized library-controlled threadpool.
 If any long-term blocking operations (like sleeps, file I/O, synchronous RPCs, or waiting on a condition variable) must be invoked as part of the application logic, then it is important to push that outside the reaction so that the reaction can complete in a timely fashion.
 One way of doing this is to push that code to a separate application-controlled thread.
 1. RPC completion prevention methods.
 These are methods provided by the class and are not virtual.
-   - `AddHold`, `RemoveHold`: for client RPCs, prevents the RPC from being considered complete (ready for `OnDone`) until each AddHold is matched to a corresponding RemoveHold.
+   - `AddHold`, `RemoveHold`: for client RPCs, prevents the RPC from being considered complete (ready for `OnDone`) until each `AddHold` is matched to a corresponding `RemoveHold`.
 These are used to perform _extra-reaction flows_, which refers to  streaming operations initiated from outside a reaction method or method handler.

 Examples are provided in [the PR to de-experimentalize the callback API](https://github.com/grpc/grpc/pull/25728).